Humanly Terms and Conditions

 4.3 Support Exclusions.
 Humanly has no obligation to correct any Errors or provide any other support to the extent such Errors or need for support was created in whole or in part by: (a) the acts, omissions, negligence or willful misconduct of Customer, including any unauthorized modifications of the Subscription Service or its operating environment; (b) any failure or defect of Customer’s or a third party’s equipment, software, facilities, third-party applications, or internet connectivity; (c) Customer’s use of the Subscription Service other than in accordance with applicable Documentation provided to Customer; or (d) a Force Majeure Event.

-5.2 Customer Content Ownership.
-Humanly acknowledges and agrees that, as between Humanly and Customer, Customer owns all legal right, title, and interest in and to Customer Content, and Humanly will not acquire any rights in any Customer Content and may not use such Customer Content except for the purpose of providing services to Customer and as otherwise authorized herein.
+5.2 Customer and User Content Ownership.
+Humanly acknowledges and agrees that, as between Humanly and Customer or User, Customer or User, as the case may be, owns all legal right, title, and interest in and to Customer or User Content, and Humanly will not acquire any rights in any Customer or User Content and may not use such Customer or User Content except for the purpose of providing services to Customer and User and as otherwise authorized herein.

 6 FEES; TAXES; PAYMENT

 6.2 Changes to Order.
-If Customer wishes to purchase access to additional services for the Subscription Service (beyond what was indicated on the original Order), Customer must contact Humanly by email at email@example.com or their Customer Success contact.
+If Customer wishes to purchase access to additional services for the Subscription Service (beyond what was indicated on the original Order), Customer must contact their Humanly Customer Success contact or contact Humanly by email at email@example.com or.
 Unless pricing for additional services is set forth in the Order, pricing for additional services must be agreed upon by the Parties in writing (email is sufficient).

 6.4 Past Due Amounts.
 Except as prohibited by law, Humanly may charge a late fee of one and one-half percent (1.5%) per month on past due amounts, or the maximum rate permitted by law, whichever is less, from the date such amounts were due until the date paid.
 Humanly agrees that it will not exercise its rights under this Section 6.4 if the past due amounts are under reasonable and good faith dispute, initiated by a written notification as set forth in Section 6.7, and Customer is cooperating diligently to resolve the dispute.
 Customer agrees to reimburse any costs or expenses (including, but not limited to, reasonable attorneys’ fees) incurred by Humanly to collect any amount that is not paid when due.